ELITR/SLTev/README.md

 ## Clone project from git

-You can download the project as follow in Github:
+You can download the project as follow from Github:

     a) git clone https://github.com/lngvietthang/SLTev-master.git
     b) cd SLTev-master